paulfioravanti/steno-dictionaries/dictionaries/README.md

     new outline make "intuitive sense" for a Plover user: the outline is phonetic and/or the outline _generally_ follows Plover's rules.

-- **Override**: containing dictionaries with outlines where I think an existing Plover outline would be better mapped to another word or phrase.
-Since I cannot put comments in [JSON][], I have attempted to document my justifications for going against Plover entries in the [overrides `README`][].
+- **Overrides**: containing dictionaries with outlines where I think an existing Plover outline would be better mapped to another word or phrase.

 - **Accented Letters**: containing outlines for accented letters that I would typically use in Italian.